liplan/signaltobook/README.md

 either contain a base64 encoded `key` field or an `encryptedKey` field with the key already encoded as hex.

+If the `encryptedKey` is itself encrypted, a dedicated tool may be required to obtain the usable key.
+One approach is to compile and run a community Rust utility (available on GitHub) which produces a decrypted key via the `signal-descriptions` binary in its `target` directory.
+This can be useful when shell based methods fail to decode the `encryptedKey`.

 ## Interactive mode

 When run without command line arguments the script will prompt for the